 Wawona is in southern Yosemite and halfway between Yosemite Valley and the park’s southern gate along Hwy 41.
 Open year-round, Wawona is home to the Yosemite History Center, Chilnualna Falls, and near the Mariposa Grove of Giant Sequoias, the largest sequoia grove in Yosemite.
 The hikes around Wawona and Mariposa Grove are accessible year-round, yet conditions should be good to enjoy these areas mid to later April.

 WARNING: : The high water level and fast flowing current will be the greatest concern of any this year.
 River and stream crossings will be dangerous.
-Some bridges may be washed out.
+Many bridges will be washed out and/or non-existent.
 Plan ahead and gain the most updated trail information including anticipated creek/river crossings.
+Your planned itinerary will be affected this season in some capacity, and the major concern will be safe water crossings.

 Summer Camps